Tatiwuli/TherapySessionSalesAnalysis/README.md

 **Source:**  Appointments Dataset
 **Purpose:** Tracks users who canceled their free session and whether they rescheduled.
 **Processing:**
-   - Created a `is_valid_cancel` column to classify cancellations as valid or invalid based on the cancellation time.
+   - Created an `is_valid_cancel` column to classify cancellations as valid or invalid based on the cancellation time.
    - Merged session data with payment data to check if users rescheduled before purchasing a paid session.
-   - Created `has_reschedule` collumn to indicate whether a user rescheduled their free session.
+   - Created a `has_reschedule` column to indicate whether a user rescheduled their free session.
-**Final Use**  Helps measure user engagement with free trial
+**Final Use**  Helps measure user engagement with the free trial

 ### 3️⃣ Purchase Dataset
 **Source:** Payments dataset
 **Purpose:**  Stores all user payment transactions.
 **Processing:**
-- Created `package` column that show the number of sessions purchased by each user
+- Created a `package` column that shows the number of sessions purchased by each user
-- Created `purchase_position` column that indicates a purchase's position in all purchases of a user.
-It helps identifies first-time and repeated purchases.
+- Created a `purchase_position` column that indicates a purchase's position in all user purchases.
+It helps identify first-time and repeated purchases.
-- Created `days_between_purchases` column to measures time intervals between purchases.
+- Created a `days_between_purchases` column to measure time intervals between purchases.
 **Final Use:** Used to analyze user retention, package preference, and purchase patterns.

 ### 4️⃣ User Status Dataset